rust-lang/book/src/ch15-02-deref.md

 2. From `&mut T` to `&mut U` when `T: DerefMut<Target=U>`
 3. From `&mut T` to `&U` when `T: Deref<Target=U>`

-The first two cases are the same as each other except that the second implements mutability.
+The first two cases are the same except that the second implements mutability.
 The first case states that if you have a `&T`, and `T` implements `Deref` to some type `U`, you can get a `&U` transparently.
 The second case states that the same deref coercion happens for mutable references.

 The third case is trickier: Rust will also coerce a mutable reference to an immutable one.
 But the reverse is _not_ possible: immutable references will